Philip-Lucky/CarbonNexus/README.md

-# CarbonXInsight
+# CarbonNexus

 ## Overview

-CarbonXInsight is an internal analytics platform designed to provide real-time market intelligence and pricing analytics for coconut shell charcoal manufacturing and export operations.
+CarbonNexus is an internal analytics platform designed to provide real-time market intelligence and pricing analytics for coconut shell charcoal manufacturing and export operations.
 The application enables data-driven decision-making through comprehensive visualization of production metrics, market trends, and financial performance indicators.

 ## Business Context

 In the competitive landscape of coconut shell charcoal export, timely access to accurate market data and pricing trends is critical for maintaining competitive advantage.
-CarbonXInsight consolidates disparate data sources into a unified analytics interface, enabling stakeholders to:
+CarbonNexus consolidates disparate data sources into a unified analytics interface, enabling stakeholders to:

 - Monitor real-time pricing fluctuations across international markets
 - Track production efficiency and capacity utilization